marlospomin/yubikey-guide/README.md

 PermitEmptyPasswords no
 ```

-Now you can add your public key to the `authorized_keys` file.
+Add your public key to the `authorized_keys` file.

 ```bash
 ssh-copy-id -i ~/.ssh/id_ed25519_sk.pub user@host
 ```

-Now you can use your key to login.
+Now you can use your key to login normally.
 ### WSL

-In order to use WSL with full FIDO2 support you must first ensure you are using a newer kernel.
+To fully utilize FIDO2 support with WSL, make sure you're running a recent kernel version.

 Check the version: